msloth/bithappens.se/posts/2012-07-01_093700_contiki-debugging-in-cooja.md

 Now we will create a small network with a subset of transmitters among receivers.

 Either start a new simulation (Ctrl + S) or add more motes to the already existing one.
-Create a total of <strong>3</strong> nodes with `<a href=\"http://www.bithappens.se/random/contiki-debugging/broadcaster.c\" title=\"broadcaster.c source code\">broadcaster.c</a>` and <strong>7</strong> with `<a href=\"http://www.bithappens.se/random/contiki-debugging/silent.c\" title=\"silent.c source code\">silent.c</a>`.
+Create a total of *3* nodes with `<a href=\"http://www.bithappens.se/random/contiki-debugging/broadcaster.c\" title=\"broadcaster.c source code\">broadcaster.c</a>` and *7* with `<a href=\"http://www.bithappens.se/random/contiki-debugging/silent.c\" title=\"silent.c source code\">silent.c</a>`.
 Make sure you have zoomed out Timeline, chosen ‘Mote specific coloring’ on Log listener and set time to ‘Real time’ in Control Panel.
 Start the simulation and observe in Timeline how three motes are transmitting broadcasts.
 Zoom in to see how it looks on a smaller time scale.

 On any mote of your chosing, open the serial port and issue the command ‘ut’.
 This shows a COOJA feature useful in visualizing networks: by outputting a certain string, lines will be drawn in the Visualizer.
 Issue ‘ut’ again to remove them.
 For drawing a line between a node and one with ID 9, the software on the mote should do this:
-[c ruler=\"true\"]printf(&quot;#L 9 1\\n&quot;);```
+[c ruler=\"true\"]printf("#L 9 1\\n");```

 To remove the line again:
-[c ruler=\"true\"]printf(&quot;#L 9 0\\n&quot;);```
+[c ruler=\"true\"]printf("#L 9 0\\n");```

-Right click in Timeline, choose ‘<strong>Print statistics to the console</strong>’.
+Right click in Timeline, choose ‘*Print statistics to the console*’.
 Switch to the console; now you can see for how long time the radio has been on/transmitting/receiving, red/green/blue LED on/off etc. Using LEDs is a good debugging aid in time critical applications such as debugging code in a interrupt service routine as printf’s will both take too long time and also have a delay as it is printed out over UART.

 ### More debugging tools

-In Simulation Visualizer, right click, ‘<strong>Open mote plugin</strong>’ contains some useful tools.
+In Simulation Visualizer, right click, ‘*Open mote plugin*’ contains some useful tools.

-<strong>Stack Watcher</strong> will show a graph of the stack and can help telling if a memory leak occurs.
+*Stack Watcher* will show a graph of the stack and can help telling if a memory leak occurs.
-<strong>Variable watcher</strong> will let you read or write any variable, including the hardware registers in the MSP430.
+*Variable watcher* will let you read or write any variable, including the hardware registers in the MSP430.
-<strong>MSP CLI</strong> is a command line interface to MSPSim.
+*MSP CLI* is a command line interface to MSPSim.
 From there, `reset` will reset the CPU, `logcalls > log.txt` will save the function calls to text file, `exec pwd` will show where that file is located, `stacktrace` will show the call stack.
-<strong>MSP Code Watcher</strong> will open a window where you can view currently executing assembler code, its corresponding c file and position.
+*MSP Code Watcher* will open a window where you can view currently executing assembler code, its corresponding c file and position.
 Expand the divider on the left to show these hidden windows.
 Under ‘Browse:’ you can choose a c-file to view and set watchpoints and breakpoints.

 There are a number of COOJA plugins available that are very useful as well.
-They are available through the main window menu ‘<strong>Plugins</strong>’.
+They are available through the main window menu ‘*Plugins*’.
-<strong>Radio Logger</strong> will log and show all radio messages transmitted: their content, sender and receivers.
+*Radio Logger* will log and show all radio messages transmitted: their content, sender and receivers.
 If there are a set, commonly occurring packet, you can assign it an alias so it will be more easily identified among all other packets.
-<strong>Buffer Listener</strong> is Variable Watcher on steroids.
+*Buffer Listener* is Variable Watcher on steroids.
 Set it (right click) to display the packet buffer (buffer/*packetbufptr) or any other memory space on a node.
-For example, declare a char array and print debug messages to it (much faster than to do a regular printf as it does not have
-to wait for the UART to complete) and monitor that.
+For example, declare a char array and print debug messages to it (much faster than to do a regular printf as it does not have to wait for the UART to complete) and monitor that.
 [c ruler=\"true\"]static char cooja_debug_string[100];
 snprintf(cooja_debug_string , 100, “My debuginfo: %u\\n”, var);```